 After tracing the horizon line and placing the two vanishing points, draw the corner of the square.

-Trace the converging lines from the two edges of the corner of the square to the vanishing points.
+Afterwards, trace the converging lines from the two edges of the corner of the square to the vanishing points.

-First, let us draw a box as we did before!
+Firstly, let us draw a box as we did before!

 Then, with the help of converging lines, you can complete the form.